traitecoevo/austraits.build/docs/Building.md

 a unique number within each dataset.
 For example, if multiple traits were collected on the same individual, the `observation_id` allows us to gather these together.
-For floras, which report a species averages, the `observation_id` is determined via the species name.
-Importantly,
+For floras, which report a species averages, the `observation_id` is assigned at the species level.

 For datasets that arrive in wide format we assume each row has a unique `observation_id`.
 For datasets that arrive in long format, the